 My best guess is that Facebook set-up design routines simply wouldn't let you set up an account using a well known brand.
 Perhaps If you tried, and to start with, your new "Facebook test account" or page would be shut down soon after.
 But, if you're a Facebook user who wants to give it a go - let me know how you get on.

-So dear reader, I wonder, does that mean if you have lots of corporate muscle, or deep financial "pockets", your "brand" is automatically protected by Facebook?
+So dear reader, I wonder, does that mean if you have lots of corporate muscle, or deep financial "pockets", and you're not a competitor, your "brand" is automatically protected by Facebook?

 However, if like InternetTIPS.com, you're a small "insignificant" company, or a standalone blogger, are you "on your own" when attempting to deal with such issues?